epigen/mr.pareto/README.md

 - **How**: Leverage the latest developments in workflow management to (re-)use and combine independent computational modules into arbitrarily complex analyses in combination with modern innovation methods (e.g., fast prototyping, design thinking, and agile concepts).
 - **What**: Independent computational **Modules** implemented as Snakemake workflows, encoding best practices and standard approaches, are used to scale, automate, and parallelize analyses.
 Snakemake's module functionality enables arbitrarily complex combinations of pre-existing modules for any **Project**. **Recipes** combine modules into the most conceivable standard analyses, thereby accelerating projects to the point of the unknown.

-Altogether this enables complex, portable, transparent, reproducible, and documented analysis of biomedical data analysis at scale.
+Altogether this enables complex, portable, transparent, reproducible, and documented analyses of biomedical data at scale.

 # 🧩 Modules
 > _"Is it functional, multifunctional, durable, well-fitted, simple, easy to maintain, and thoroughly tested?
 Does it provide added value, and doesn't cause unnecessary harm?
 Can it be simpler?
 Is it an innovation?"_ - Patagonia Design Principles